teixeluis/clustered-heating-controller/README.md

 ### Energy consumption message

-For example if you have Home Assistant with an integration to a metering device already in place, you can easily configure an automation to report the current power to the heaters:
+For example if you have Home Assistant with an integration to a metering device already in place, you can easily configure an automation to report the power to the heaters:

 ```
 - id: power_report